Theses

 We are always looking for motivated students who are interested in writing about a topic connected to our current research projects!

-To ensure effective supervision, please prepare a short exposé (2–4 pages) and submit it to the assigned supervisor.
+To ensure effective supervision, please prepare a short exposé (2 pages) and submit it to the assigned supervisor.
 The exposé should outline your chosen thesis topic(s), your motivation, a tentative structure for your work, and your desired submission deadline.
-Include information about your current transcript of records.
 Provide details on your current familiarity with the topic at hand and any preliminary progress (i.e., what literature you have read so far) you have made.
+Please also include your current transcript of records.

 TikTok has become a central platform for public discourse, shaping political campaigns, social movements, and cultural trends.
 In this thesis, you will analyze TikTok data to understand how content spreads, influences public opinion, or mobilizes communities.
 The thesis can focus on content analysis (e.g., text and video data), interaction patterns (e.g., likes, comments, shares), or sentiment analysis to understand audience engagement.